How to position your chess pieces

 How do you place the pieces on a chessboard?

-Placing pieces on a chessboard isn't as difficult as it looks.
-To make it easier for you to place each piece, proceed as follows:
+Placing the pieces on a chessboard is not as difficult as it seems.
+To make it easier to set up each piece, follow these steps:

 • First place the counters.
 They are placed on the second row.
 Place them side by side, whatever the color of the square.

 • Place the queen and the King.
 These two pieces are placed in the center of the first row.
 To make sure you don't make a mistake, refer to the color of the queen.
-If it's a white queen, she must be on the white square.
-The black queen is placed in the black square.
+If it is a white queen, it must be placed on a white square.
+The black queen, on the other hand, is placed on a black square.
 The king stands next to the queen.

 • Next, we place the crazies these pieces frame the royal pair.